-Despite that React requires numerous integrations to be used as the primary technology for a web application, it has a considerable advantage.
+Despite the fact that React requires numerous integrations to be used as the primary technology for a web application, it has a considerable advantage.
 Since it is a library, it can be easily integrated into any project, even initially written with Angular.

 We should also mention the issue of backward compatibility in Angular.
-React, compared to Angular, is more autonomous speaking of previous versions.
+React, compared to Angular, is more autonomous, speaking of previous versions.
 React is a library, and developers can choose any version they want and add it to other frameworks.
 Angular, in turn, is firmly anchored to its previous versions.
 So, if you initially used Angular 2.0 for your project, and in a few years, you decided to scale and update it, you won’t be able to jump right to Angular 6.0.
 You’ll need to download it version by version until you reach the one you need.
 It’s not entirely clear why Angular decided to set such a restriction, but developers have to follow this rule and install Angular versions one by one.
-So, in terms of backward compatibility, React is a winner in Angular vs. React.
-However, some Angular advantages outweigh its weaknesses.
+So, in terms of backward compatibility, React is a winner in Angular vs React.
+However, some of Angular advantages outweigh its weaknesses.

 Both Angular and React use some techniques to minimize the bundle size.
 When Angular runs the app, it doesn’t load the development utilities and unused modules.
 It often happens that some components are essential only for a particular part of the application, and Angular tracks it and includes only crucial modules.